Pavel-research/json2raml-loader/README.md

 This repository contains lighweight API on top of JSON Serialization of RAML files.
 It uses interfaces described in [RAML Domain Model] (https://github.com/petrochenko-pavel-a/raml-domain-model) to represent semantic of the RAML file.

+Comparing to using plain JSON it has following benefits:
+* Full understanding of RAML typesystem.
+* Property types are standartized, so no more null|string| string[] as property value
+* Concepts which has diferent syntax but same semantic are unified in one

 ### Usage:

+You may use it to parse RAML model which is stored in JSON:

 ```javascript
 import json2raml=require("json2raml-loader")